Abhishek-015/movie-compare/README.md

 - Two Search bar to find movie that includes closure functionality.
 - Get all the detaild about that particular movie.
 - Show the comparision in yellow and green color background.
+- green color feature is superior to yellow one